 Stewardship

-Stewardship is when we tend to the spaces, places, resources, and relationships in our emotional world so they are nourished sustainably and not left depleted.
+Stewardship is when we tend to the spaces, places, resources, and relationships in our community so they are nourished sustainably and not left depleted.

 • Thriving ecosystems flow and grow from sustained attention to what matters and cultivating improved well-being over time.